1. Introduction

 ex:accessControlResourceA acp:resource ex:X ; acp:accessControl ex:accessControlB, ex:accessControlC ; acp:memberAccessControl ex:accessControlD . ex:accessControlB acp:apply ex:PolicyE . ex:accessControlC acp:apply ex:PolicyF . ex:accessControlD acp:apply ex:PolicyG .

-6.1.2.
+6.2.2.
 Effective Policies pseudocode

 function gatherEffectivePolicies(acr, ancestorAcrs) {

-const policies = new Set
+const effectivePolicies = new Set

 // Direct access controls of own ACR.